 The cost of this profligacy is truly shocking.

-Step 2 - Finding a replacement carries almost exactly the same costs, but will also take at least three to six months to find and then get a new CEO up to speed and another six months (minimum) to establish whether they are any good.
+- Step 2: Finding a replacement carries almost exactly the same costs, but will also take at least three to six months to find and then get a new CEO up to speed and another six months (minimum) to establish whether they are any good; and

 In a small, young start-up business this can consume a significant proportion of the original investment.
 Therefore, imagine the benefit to be derived from retaining and successfully developing just one CEO in your portfolio who otherwise would have been fired.

 So why is the loss rate so high and, more importantly, what’s to be done about it?

 A key reason for the high level of loss of management teams lies at the heart of the deal that is transacted between a CEO – often the founder entrepreneur – and his investors.
 Raising investment in a young company is fundamentally a selling process.
 The entrepreneur and his team are selling themselves to their investor, while the individual investment manager is also selling the deal to his own partners.
 For everybody in this selling process, this often becomes the triumph of hope over experience.

 Every investor believes that every new deal is capable of being the new Google or Autonomy, and management encourage this belief by portraying themselves as masters of their technology universe.
 All the investor has to do is light the blue touch paper with rolled £50 notes and take-off will inevitably follow.